jeff4/a7/src/pages/posts/59-pas-chap7.md

 1. The biomorphism of the early artificial neural networks (in this case, the imitation of biological neural networks) must eventually be questioned.
 1. The human organ that McCulloch and Pitts most often investigated and envisioned as a network of logical operators was not the brain but the eye; and, of the eye, their artificial neural networks implicitly inherited a specific hierarchy of behaviour.
 1. In McCulloch and Pitts's 1947 essay, the cooperation among the nodes of the artificial neural network was supposed to resolve the combinatorial geometry of the field of vision, not the propositional logic of a syllogism, as in their 1943 publication.

+### JH Break on Gestalt

 1. In the Gestalt controversy, then, one does not find a model of cognition to be mechanised but rather several models of perception, since the elements of the perceptual field, rather than mental states, were represented in computational terms.
 1. The development of artificial neural networks continued by mostly studying the neurons of the eye rather than the brain: from Lettvin's frogs to David Hubel and Torsten Wiesel's cats (which inspired convolutional neural networks such as AlexNet), the history of connectionist AI is indebted to experiments on animals and their organs of vision.
-1. From a mathematical point of view, the Gestalt controversy was, on one hand, about the transformation of an image into a logical construct and, on the other, about the fact that a logical construct of human reasoning may share the probabilistic features of image perception.35 Reading between the lines, the Gestalt controversy was already pointing towards a logical form that would only emerge properly in twenty-firstcentury machine learning: the idea of a spatial and statistical dimension of information beyond the linear modality of the Turing machine.
+1. From a mathematical point of view, the Gestalt controversy was, on one hand, about the transformation of an image into a logical construct and, on the other, about the fact that a logical construct of human reasoning may share the probabilistic features of image perception.
+1. Reading between the lines, the Gestalt controversy was already pointing towards a logical form that would only emerge properly in twenty-firstcentury machine learning: the idea of a spatial and statistical dimension of information beyond the linear modality of the Turing machine.
 1. Logic gates and perceptual fields -- the basic concepts of cybernetics and the Gestalt school respectively -- were two polarised ideals that the evolution of AI eventually overcame and synthesised into more and more abstract constructs: today the inner logic of machine learning is described, for instance, through entities such as multidimensional vectors, latent spaces, and statistical distributions.
 1. The visual matrix (and, with it, the picture plane of modern iconology) has since then evolved into these advanced logical forms, into vast ramifications of statistical inference yet to be fully understood.